ndilieto/uacme/README.md

 ```
 uacme -v -c /path/to/uacme.d -h /usr/local/share/uacme/uacme.sh issue www.your.domain.com
 ```
-This will use the example uacme.sh script included in the distribution to set up http-01 challenges.
+This will use the example uacme.sh hook script included in the distribution to manage http-01 challenges.
 You might need to edit the script to match your webserver's environment.

 Once everything works correctly you can also set up cron, for example